 The goal of customizing restorative porcelain crowns is to not only ensure that the tooth is properly restored, but that it preserves as much of the healthy tooth structure as possible and looks completely natural when integrated into the smile.
-Dr. Robert Freeman and the team at South Knox Dental in Knoxville, TN encourages new and current patients to ask us about porcelain crowns, one of our more popular restorative solutions available in our office.
+The dental team at South Knox Dental in Knoxville, Tennessee encourages new and current patients to ask us about porcelain crowns, one of our more popular restorative solutions available in our office.

 What is a dental crown?